 The app can also be set to control DJI drones, allowing pilots to map out flight paths and control their drone from inside the app.

 Drawing on the valuable data from AirMap, Hover is a simple app that tells you if it’s safe to fly in your current location.
+This is good knowledge to have if you want to make extensive flight plans.

 It bases this on not only air traffic and your position in relation to airports, national parks, etc, but it also considers weather and wind at your current location.